flatiron-school-curriculum/hs-ruby-assessment-public/README.md

 git push
 ```

 Go to github and confirm that the code has been  pushed up (look at the photo below).
-Then follow the steps after that to open up a pull request, so we can see you fabulous work!
+Then follow the steps after that to open up a pull request, so we can see your fabulous work!

 ![1](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/7-solving-the-lab.png)